Azure/AnalyticsinaBox/src/bicep-deployment/Pattern5/README.md

-# Pattern 5: Azure Synapse Analytics Metadata Driven Pipelines with Synapse Serverless Logical Data Warehouse
+# Pattern 5: Azure Synapse Analytics Metadata Driven Pipelines with Synapse Serverless Enterprise Data Warehouse

 ## Description
 Synapse Analytics and Azure Data Factory pipelines give data engineers the capability to build reuseable metadata-driven pipelines that are fun to create, save hours of development time, are easy to maintain, and are CI/CD friendly.
 Additionally,